 PFAS in soil

-Calls for a balanced and proportionate approach
+Choose a balanced and proportionate approach

 PFAS in soil

-In that uncertain context, Witteveen+Bos helps clients translate PFAS into clear, defensible project choices.
-Always guided by one principle: a balanced and proportionate approach remediating effectively to a level that is both necessary and feasible.
+In this uncertain context, Witteveen+Bos helps clients translate PFAS into clear, defensible project decisions.
+Always guided by one principle: remediate effectively to a level that is both necessary and achievable.
 What does that mean for your project?

-PFAS is everywhere, remediation is complex
+PFAS is everywhere.
+Remediation is complex.

 Why projects often reach a standstill today